Why Do You Compare Your Life To Others?

 “Most of us do not ‘sculpt’ our lives.
 We accept what comes our way, then we gripe about it.” — Susan Jeffers

-To fall in love with our life we ought to embrace the journey replete with the lows.
-I’m not suggesting we fall in love with misery or disappointment, but consider them as fleeting moments in our life’s journey.
-They’re intended to advance us not stop us, since our journey is exactly as it should be.
-However, if we become mired in our circumstances, we will think our problems are bigger than us and feel unable to overcome them.
-Problems are not Stop Signs, they are Give Way signs.
-They give way to our greatest potential because without obstacles and challenges how will we realise who we truly are?
-To discover our true essence, we must reach into our core being where our setbacks and challenges can be overcome.
-The good and bad news is, none of us are immune to them, not even the Instagram stars.
-I wager that if they compiled the low points of their life and posted them online, whether they would have a handful of followers.
-So embrace this one life you are given.
+To fall in love with your life, learn to embrace your journey replete with the lows.
+I’m not suggesting you fall in love with misery or disappointment, but consider them as fleeting moments.
+They’re intended to advance you, not stop you, since your journey is exactly as it should be.
+However, if you become mired in your circumstances, you might believe your problems are bigger than you and feel unable to overcome them.
+Problems are not Stop Signs; they are Give Way signs.
+They give way to your greatest potential because without obstacles and challenges, how will you realise who you truly are?
+To discover your true essence, reach into your core being, where your setbacks and challenges can be overcome.
+The good and bad news is no one is immune to them, not even the Instagram stars.
+I wonder if they compiled the low points of their life online, whether they would have a handful of followers.
+So, embrace this life you are given.
 Savour the highs points and welcome the low points because contrast serves a purpose; to help you discover what is meaningful to you.
 What is your life’s narrative leading you towards?
-Is it one of persistence, compassion, self-esteem or courage?
-As the main star of your show there’s a theme or narrative that interweaves through each scene until the final one when the hero’s journey is complete.
-Don’t give up on the hero’s journey, because when everything seems bleak with no end in sight that is when your life will come together exactly as it should.
+Is it one of persistence, compassion, self-esteem, or courage?
+As the primary star of your show, there’s a theme or narrative that interweaves through each scene until the final one, when the hero’s journey is complete.
+Don’t give up on the hero’s journey, because when everything seems bleak with no end in sight, that is when your life will come together exactly as it should.